SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Statements.md

 an opaque type that conforms to the `Error` protocol, or the boxed protocol type `any Error`.
-If the `do` statement doesn't specify the type of error it throws, the error type is inferred as follows:
+If the `do` statement doesn't specify the type of error it throws, Swift infers the error type as follows:

-- If every `throws` statement and `try` expression in the `do` code block is nested inside of an exhaustive error-handling mechanism, then the `do` statement is inferred as nonthrowing.
+- If every `throws` statement and `try` expression in the `do` code block is nested inside of an exhaustive error-handling mechanism, then Swift infers that the `do` statement is nonthrowing.

-- If the `do` code block contains code that throws errors of only a single type outside of exhaustive error handling, then the `do` statement is inferred as throwing that concrete error type.
+- If the `do` code block contains code that throws errors of only a single type outside of exhaustive error handling, then Swift infers that the `do` statement throws that concrete error type.

-- If the `do` code block contains code that throws errors of more than a single type outside of exhaustive error handling, then the `do` statement is inferred as throwing `any Error`.
+- If the `do` code block contains code that throws errors of more than a single type outside of exhaustive error handling, then Swift infers that the `do` statement throws `any Error`.

 For more information about working with errors that have explicit types, see <doc:ErrorHandling#Specifying-a-Concrete-Error-Type>.